ngx-devs/ngxd-console/README.md

 ## Download

-You can install the [Nx Console Visual Studio Code Plugin](https://marketplace.visualstudio.com/items?itemName=nrwl.ngxd-console) from the Visual Studio Marketplace.
+You can install the [Nxxd Console Visual Studio Code Plugin](https://marketplace.visualstudio.com/items?itemName=nrwl.ngxd-console) from the Visual Studio Marketplace.